By Dan Bodine

 This is ridiculous!
 He more or less told the group!
 There is some hysteria even in this room now!

 Public comments may be the most precious thing we have in a democracy.
-I will not slight their significance.
+I will not slight the significance of them.

-Offer a public-issue bone to chew on!
+Offer a public-issue bone to chew on! was the unwritten rule.
 Raising Hell‘s your role.
 It’s all part of how we the people fine-tune legislation!

 What will happen to today’s Trump & Gang though?
 Who’s dared to cross down into a different Rubicon of thought?